cloudmesh/classes/docs/source/i524/technologies.rst

 362. Ganglia
 363. Nagios

      Nagios is a platform, which provides a set of software for network infrastructure monitoring.
-It also offers
-        administrative tools to diagnose when failure events happen, and to notify operators when hardware issues are detected.
-Specifically, :cite:`www-nagios` illustrates that
-        Nagios is consist of modules including: a core anqd its dedicated tool for core configuration, extensible plugins and its frontend.
-Nagios core is designed with scalability being well considered.
-David Josephsen in :cite:`nagios-book`
+It also offers administrative tools to diagnose when failure events happen, and to notify operators when hardware issues are detected.
+Specifically, illustrates that Nagios is consist of modules including :cite:`nagios-book`: a core and its dedicated tool for core configuration, extensible plugins and its frontend.
+Nagios core is designed with scalability in mind.
+Nagios contains a specification language allowing for building an extensible monitoring systems.
+Through the Nagios API components can integrate with the Nagios core services.
-        depicted Nagios "as a specification language and foundation for building well designed monitoring systems that can scale to serve any organization."
-Nagios allows extensions to be plugged in and to collaborate with its core through APIs.
 Plugins can be developed via static languages like C or script languages.
-This mechanism empowers Nagios to monitor a large set of various scenarios yet being very flexible. :cite:`nagios-paper-2012` emphasises Nagios'
+This mechanism empowers Nagios to monitor a large set of various scenarios yet being very flexible.
-        "flexible modular architecture, Nagios allows users to develop custom modules to enhance the system functionality in many different ways."
 Besides its open source components, Nagios also has commercial products to serve needing clients.

 364. Inca